Inversion of adjunction for rational and Du Bois pairs: An inversion of adjunction for rational and Du Bois pairs

 \begin{corollary} Let $f : X \to B$ be a flat projective family over a smooth base $B$ and $H = f^{-1}(0)$ a special fiber.
 Assume that $H$ has Du Bois singularities and that $X \setminus H$ has rational singularities.
 Then $X$ has rational singularities. \end{corollary}

-There is a variant of our inversion of adjunction theorem that we would also like to prove (even in the $D = 0$ case). \begin{conjecture} Suppose $(X, D)$ is a pair with $D$ a reduced Weil divisor.
-Further suppose that $H$ is a Cartier divisor on $X$ not having any components in common with $D$ such that $(H, D\cap H)$ is \DB and such that $(X \setminus H, D\setminus H)$ is a rational pair.
+There is a variant of our inversion of adjunction theorem that we would also like to prove (even in the $D = 0$ case). \begin{conjecture} Assume $(X, D)$ is a pair with $D$ a reduced Weil divisor.
+Further assume that $H$ is a Cartier divisor on $X$ not having any components in common with $D$ such that $(H, D\cap H)$ is \DB and such that $(X \setminus H, D\setminus H)$ is a rational pair.
 Then $(X, D)$ is a rational pair. \end{conjecture} The only place where our proof above does not work in this situation is when we prove that $\O_X(-D)$ is Cohen-Macaulay.
 In particular, to accomplish this generalization, we would simply need a version of \autoref{cor.CMClosedDuBoisFamilies} that is not tied to a projective or proper family.
+What is missing is exactly a positive answer to \autoref{quest.CMOutsideOfDB}.